Painless (album)

-Painless is the second album by English singer Nilüfer Yanya.
+Painless is the second studio album by English singer Nilüfer Yanya.
 It was released on 4 March 2022 on ATO Records.

 Critical reception

 Painless was met with widespread acclaim reviews from critics.
-Laura Snapes of Pitchfork opined that "Painless excels at a kind of subtle disclosure, relying less on power than it does texture and immaculately sparing detail."
+Pitchfork designated the album "Best New Music", with writer Laura Snapes opining that "Painless excels at a kind of subtle disclosure, relying less on power than it does texture and immaculately sparing detail."
 Chris Taylor of Line of Best Fit wrote, "crunchy, ethereal, and odd in its harsh beauty, Painless is a record of contradictions that Yanya spectacularly weaves together."
 In a five-star review The Telegraph proclaimed that the album "should rubber stamp Nilüfer Yanya as a generational star".